[Jump to code hierarchy]

 Description

-Modular-qudit stabilizer code with qudit dimension \(q=4\) that is characterized by the double semion topological phase.
+A 2D lattice modular-qudit stabilizer code with qudit dimension \(q=4\) that realizes the 2D double semion topological phase.
 The code can be obtained from the \(\mathbb{Z}_4\) surface code by condensing the anyon \(e^2 m^2\) [3].
-Originally formulated as a non-stabilizer qubit code [1].

 Cousins

-• Modular-qudit surface code — The anyon fusion rules for the double-semion code and the \(\mathbb{Z}_4\) surface code are the same, but exchange statistics are different.
-The double-semion code can be obtained from the \(\mathbb{Z}_4\) surface code by condensing the anyon \(e^2 m^2\) [3] or by gauging out the one-form symmetry associated with said anyon [3; Footnote 18].
+• Modular-qudit surface code— The exchange statistics of the anyon for the double-semion code coincides with a subset of anyons in the \(\mathbb{Z}_4\) surface code, but the fusion rules are different.
+The double-semion code can be obtained from the \(\mathbb{Z}_4\) surface code by condensing the anyon \(e^2 m^2\) [3] or by gauging [615] the one-form symmetry associated with said anyon [3; Footnote 20].

-• Abelian TQD stabilizer code — All Abelian TQD codes can be realized as modular-qudit stabilizer codes by starting with an abelian quantum double model along with a family of Abelian TQDs that generalize the double semion anyon theory and condensing certain bosonic anyons [3].
+When treated as ground states of the code Hamiltonian, the double-semion stabilizer code states realize 2D double-semion topological order, a topological phase of matter that exists as the deconfined phase of the 2D twisted \(\mathbb{Z}_2\) gauge theory [22].
+All Abelian TQD codes can be realized as modular-qudit stabilizer codes by starting with an Abelian quantum double model along with a family of Abelian TQDs that generalize the double semion anyon theory and condensing certain bosonic anyons [3].

 References